 Exploring Emerging Innovations in Financial Inclusion

 As technology advances, innovations continue to emerge which can support and even transform financial inclusion.
-Embedded finance, open banking, digital currencies and platform work are examples of approaches currently being studied and discussed in the sector.
+Embedded finance, open finance, digital currencies and platform work are examples of approaches currently being studied and discussed in the sector.
 All of these innovations support financial inclusion by bringing financial services more directly to customers, many of whom have never used formal financial services before, in ways that are more convenient and accessible and provide more choice.

 Embedded finance, also known as banking as a service, involves the integration of financial tools into non-financial platforms, such as e-commerce or gig work.